AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 5. #metric[#acr("RMSE")]

 6. #metric[Environment Robot Collisions] Number of collisions between robots and the environment.
+Similar to _Inter Robot Collisions_ bounding circles are used for the robots.
+For the environment obstacles #acrpl("AABB") are used.
+For obstacles that are not rectangular like the triangles in the Circle experiment, see @s.r.scenarios.circle the minimum #acr("AABB") fully containing the triangle is used.

-Opposite to _Inter Robot Collisions_ #acrpl("AABB") are used to check for intersections.
+// Opposite to _Inter Robot Collisions_ #acrpl("AABB") are used to check for intersections.
 The reason for this is that _parry2d_ the library used for checking intersection of geometric shapes do not support checking intersections between bounding circles and #acrpl("AABB")@parry2d#footnote([As of version 0.13.7]).
 To be conservative the minimum #acr("AABB") is used for both robots and obstacles, instead of bounding spheres, which would cover a significantly larger area in some of the environment obstacles in the _*Circle*_ experiment are non-rectangular, see @s.r.scenarios.circle,

-_parry2d_
+#kristoffer[Come up with a better name]
+7. #metric[Maximum difference in travel duration] The largest difference between the end time of each robot.